signlanguagetech/signlanguagetech.github.io/src/content/blog/kubecon-na-slc-2024.md

 ![crowded people learning and collaborating at sign language crash course](/sign-language-crash-course.webp)

 In conclusion, attending KubeCon was about more than just embracing technology and innovation; it was a profound experience centered on connection, learning, and community.
 I'm eagerly looking forward to the next opportunity to dive back into this vibrant ecosystem.
 If you’re interested, mark your calendar and come join us next time!
-Until then, stay connected and keep exploring the world of the [Cloud Native Computing Foundation](https://www.cncf.io) and the [Linux Foundation events](https://events.linuxfoundation.org) to stay in the loop.
+Until then, stay connected and keep exploring the world of the <a href="https://www.cncf.io" target="_blank">Cloud Native Computing Foundation</a> and the <a href="https://events.linuxfoundation.org" target="_blank">Linux Foundation events</a> to stay in the loop.

 ![A rust-colored metal sculpture resembling mountain peaks spelling SLC](/slc-mountian-metal.webp)